vuejs/v2.vuejs.org/src/v2/cookbook/creating-custom-scroll-directives.md

 Custom directives are extremely useful, but you may find some situations where you need something very specific that already exists in scrolling libraries that you don't wish to rebuild from scratch yourself.

-[Scrollmagic](http://scrollmagic.io/) has a really rich ecosystem of examples, demos, and sample code to work with.
-Including things like [parallax](http://scrollmagic.io/examples/advanced/parallax_scrolling.html), [cascading pinning](http://scrollmagic.io/examples/expert/cascading_pins.html), [section wipes](http://scrollmagic.io/examples/basic/section_wipes_natural.html), and [responsive duration](http://scrollmagic.io/examples/basic/responsive_duration.html).
+[Scrollmagic](http://scrollmagic.io/) has a very rich ecosystem of offerings to work with, as well as good documentation and demos to explore.
+This includes, but is not limited to things like [parallax](http://scrollmagic.io/examples/advanced/parallax_scrolling.html), [cascading pinning](http://scrollmagic.io/examples/expert/cascading_pins.html), [section wipes](http://scrollmagic.io/examples/basic/section_wipes_natural.html), and [responsive duration](http://scrollmagic.io/examples/basic/responsive_duration.html).